Parents and Guardians

 - Participating in conversations and discussions while following rules (including listening to others and taking turns speaking)

-Writing: Somerville's new writing model introduced in the Fall of 2013 emphasizes giving students many opportunities to write each day across subject areas.
+Writing: Somerville's writing program emphasizes giving students many opportunities to write each day across subject areas.
 As they write during the year, students will be working on:

 - Writing a title

-- Writing three sentences that go together (ex. beginning, middle, end; three steps)
+- Writing three sentences that go together (for example, beginning, middle, end; three steps)

 - Using details in drawing (later used for writing)

-- Using interesting words in our writing (ex. big vs. huge)
+- Using interesting words in our writing (for example, big versus huge)

 - Writing the sounds we hear using the alphabet chart